JoelDoerfel/google-fitbit-autosave/README.md

 (8) Setup a Fitbit sync - Go back to your blank Google Spreadsheet and select ‘Setup’ from the ‘Fitbit’ menu.
 Copy in the ‘OAuth 2.0 Client ID’ and the ‘Client Secret’ from the previous step.
 Select all the activities that you’d like to sync to your spreadsheet.
 You can select all of them or individual ones.
 Then select the range for which to download the data.
 Just note, that you shouldn’t try to download more than a couple months worth of data, Fitbit’s API will not like you.
 Click ‘Save Setup’ and the panel will disappear.
 ____

 The following commands are available on the "Fitbit" dropdown menu that loads with the Google Sheet as part of the heartrate.gs code.
-You need to "Authorize" the spreadsheet with Fitbit (this must be done once daily).
+For daily use, the flow is as follows: You need to "Authorize" the spreadsheet with Fitbit (this must be done once daily).
 Then "Setup" your date ranges.
 From there you can "Sync" or "Sync & Save".

 - "Authorize" - In your spreadsheet, click ‘Authorize’ from the Fitbit menu and a sidebar will show up on the right.
 Click the word ‘Authorize’ in the sidebar.
 A page will open up with the Fitbit login page.
 Log in to the Fitbit account you would like to download data from in the new window, authorize the application by clicking ‘Allow’, and then close the tab when it says “Success you can close this tab”